-The year 2020 has been a trying one, but there has been some good news.
+This year has been a trying one, but there has been some good news.
 RV rental and purchase sales are way up, as is pet adoption, and vacationers are hitting the road with their furry friends.

-Animal sitting and dog walking company Rover surveyed 500 Canadian pet parents in July 2020 to find out how people were feeling about travel during the COVID-19 pandemic.
+Animal sitting and dog walking company Rover surveyed 500 Canadian pet parents in July this year to find out how people were feeling about travel during the COVID-19 pandemic.
 The results clearly show that quarantine life has strengthened the human-animal bond.

 The Mamas and the Papas once sang: “You gotta go where you want to go…Do what you want to do…With whoever you want to do it with…” Though COVID-19 has affected ‘going where we want to go’ it has positively altered travelers’ perceptions of ‘who they want to do it with’ and many Canadians are now choosing camping and RVing with their pets over flying to a destination.